-If you have play in the front end of your Honda Rancher and can wiggle the front wheel around, it’s an indication that you may have worn out wheel bearings.
+If you have play in the front end of your Honda Rancher and can wiggle the front wheel around, it’s an indication that your ATV may have worn out wheel bearings.

 Replacing the front wheel bearings on a Honda ATV is a long process, so we broke the steps needed to complete the job down into two parts.
 Watch the video above for the full job and follow the steps below to complete the first part of replacing the wheel bearings on a Honda Rancher TRX420.

-Tools and Parts Needed - Honda Rancher 420 Front Wheel Bearing Change
+Tools and Parts - Honda Rancher 420 Front Wheel Bearing Change

 - 3/8th ratchet

 NOTE: These are the parts needed to replace the wheel bearings on one side.
 Unless you’re replacing just one damaged bearing, both sides tend to wear at about the same rate, so you should replace both bearings at the same time if one is worn.
 Use our Honda Rancher TRX420 front knuckle parts diagram to see the wheel bearing (#22), dust seals, (#23 and #24), and circlip (#27) locations.

 Honda Rancher TRX420 Wheel Bearing Replacement

 Step 1.
 Lift the unit up and remove the wheel.